jagrvargen/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 3. dog_t - A new name for the stype struct dog.

 4. new_dog.c - Function that creates a new dog.

+5. free_dog - Function that frees memory allocated for struct dogs.